LoginRadius/engineering-portal/content/identity/best-practices-username-password-authentication/index.md

 Additionally, organizations should consider password alternatives, such as biometric authentication or single sign-on, to enhance security.
 By following these best practices, organizations can better protect their users' identities and sensitive data from attacks and breaches.

+## Frequently Asked Questions (FAQs)

+**1. How does authentication ensure that the username and password are correct?**

+Authentication checks if the entered username and password match the stored credentials.

+**2. What are the 3-factor authentication for username and password?**

+3FA involves using three different authentication factors for verification.

+**3. What is the strongest authentication factor?**

+The strongest authentication factor varies, but biometrics like fingerprint or iris scans are considered highly secure.

+**4. Would a username and password be considered multi-factor authentication?**

+No, a username and password alone are not considered multifactor authentication.

 [![Book-a-demo](../../assets/book-a-demo-loginradius.png)](https://www.loginradius.com/book-a-demo/)